 How long do we Store your Data for?

-We will not retain your data for longer than is necessary in order to meet the purpose for which we collect it.
-For example, for some processing activities, we may retain some personal data for a period of 40 years, in order to carry out longitudinal studies on the effectiveness of the higher education system in Ireland
+We will not retain your data for longer than is necessary in order to meet the purpose for which we collect it, in accordance with our Records Retention Schedule.
+For example, for some processing activities in relation to our Student Records System, we may retain some personal data for a period of 40 years, in order to carry out longitudinal studies on the effectiveness of the higher education system in Ireland in accordance with our functions.

 In general, we do not rely on consent to process data, however, where we are processing your data based on consent, you can remove that consent at any time by emailing firstname.lastname@example.org.